 C. After you conclude your outline, give a list of all works

 cited therein.
-This will be a subset of your bibliography
+This list will be a subset of your bibliography

 minus the annotations.